precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 ```bash
 module load cmake boost petsc/<VERSION>-int32-shared
 ```

+{% include note.html content="libxml2 is part of the "-devel" packages, which are loaded by default on the login nodes.
+The compute nodes run in a diskless mode in order to save RAM.
+Therefore, make sure to use the login nodes for building purposes." %}

 (3) Build preCICE.
 For PETSc, the library path and include path need to be defined explicitly: